 Take Home Message

 If tiredness is taking over and sleep isn’t an issue, it’s always worth thinking about your diet and making some changes.
-It’s pretty easy to add a cup of green or rooibos tea to your daily intake, or a little bit of meat or a supplement.
+It’s pretty easy to switch your tea to green, add a banana to your bag, or find a vitamin supplement.
 Boosting your energy in a natural way will leaving you feeling healthier in the long term, meaning that you can ditch the sugary substitutes for good.